janosi/enhancements/keps/sig-network/20200103-mixed-protocol-lb.md

 The OpenStack CPI both UDP and TCP in Service definitions and can configure the Octavia listeners with the protocols defined in the Service.
 Octavia supports TCP and UPD on listeners, an own listener must be configured for each protocol.

+#### Oracle Cloud

+Oracle Cloud supports only TCP as L4 protocol in its LB solution.

 #### Tencent Cloud

 The Tencent Cloud CPI supports both UDP and TCP in Service definitions and can configure the CLB listeners with the protocols defined in the Service.